LavanyaReddy2509/Azure-Zero-to-Hero/Day01/Basics.md

 What It's Like: It's like having your private computer space, but sometimes you use the shared internet space too.

 Example: A business storing sensitive data in its private space but using the public cloud for extra storage or specific tasks.

+# Benefits of Cloud Computing
+✅ Access from anywhere
+✅ No need to buy physical servers
+✅ Scalable (can grow with demand)
+✅ Pay only for what you use
+✅ Secure and reliable (in most cases)